hargoniX/bachelor/thesis/thesis.typ

 of syntax that can be matched on are far out of the scope of this work so we refer to
 @rustmacrobook for a more detailed introduction.

-= Formal Verification in Rust <formal-rust>
+== Formal Verification in Rust <formal-rust>
-To our knowledge there do currently exist three actively maintained and reasonably popular tool for (semi)-automated verification of Rust code:
+To our knowledge there do currently exist three actively maintained and reasonably popular tools for (semi)-automated verification of Rust code:
 - Kani @kani
 - Creusot @creusot
 - Prusti @prusti
-A key feature of our verification effort is the ability to verify `unsafe` code reasonably easily.
+An important requirement of our verification effort is the ability to verify `unsafe` code reasonably easily.
 According to its issue tracker, Creusot is currently not capable of verifying `unsafe` code at all #footnote[https://github.com/xldenis/creusot/issues/36].
 This already rules it out completely for us.
-With Prusti the tool is not incapable of processing `unsafe` code but its automation capabilities are very limited.
+Prusti is not incapable of processing `unsafe` code but its automation capabilities are very limited.
 For example, the following example cannot be verified by Prusti automatically:
 #sourcecode[```rust